astuyve/astuyve.github.io/_posts/2023-03-05-aws-sdk-comparison.md

 // ... some handler code
 ```

 Although functional, this code is suboptimal as it loads the entire AWS SDK into memory.
-Let's take a look at that flamegraph for the cold start trace:
+Let's take a look at that flame graph for the cold start trace:
 <span class="image fit"><a href ="/assets/images/aws-sdk/v2_all.png" target="_blank"><img src="/assets/images/aws-sdk/v2_all.png" alt="Loading the entire AWS SDK"></a></span>
 In this case we can see that this function loaded the entire `aws-sdk` in *324ms*.
 Check out all of this extra _stuff_ that we're loading!